 - Parallel-group designs are the most common where each participant in one randomly assigned group receives or does not receive the intervention

-Even though RCTs are considered the gold standard of clinical trials, it’s important you know when not to source RCTs for your writing.
+Even though RCTs are considered the gold standard of clinical trials, it’s important you know when not to source randomised controlled trials for your writing.

 Randomisation may not be feasible, for example, if you’re writing about rare conditions that have small population sizes or if you’re after observational evidence taken over long periods of time (longitudinal studies).

-In 2003 The BMJ published a great article that poked fun at why a RCT might not always be practical for exposure to an intervention at random.
+In 2003 The BMJ published a great article that poked fun at why a randomised controlled trial might not always be practical for exposure to an intervention at random.